souebina/ultra6lue.github.io/README.md

 ![Image](img/fc.png)

 - _Role:_ Producer
-- _Objectives:_ Develop new/deeper relationship with IT startup company’s Executives through new and novel approach, to create new demand and revenue opportunities in white market
+- _Objectives:_ Develop new/deeper relationship with IT startup company’s Executives through new and novel approach, to create new demand and revenue opportunities in white market.
-- _Results:_ No.3 Total PV ranking in IBM Japan (942,584 PVs/ as of Mar8,2017)
+- _Results:_ No.3 Total PV ranking in IBM Japan (942,584 PVs/as of Mar8,2017)

 [Hybrid Cloud Digital promotion](https://www.ibm.com/cognitive/jp-ja/cloud-for-cognitive/?S_PKG=&cm_mmc=Search_Google-_-9.1+MO+Mktg+Plan+Unknown_CA+Cloud-_-JP_JP-_-IBM+%E3%82%AF%E3%83%A9%E3%82%A6%E3%83%89_Broad_&cm_mmca1=000004QF&cm_mmca2=00000000&mkwid=8dbe2077-1563-4ff3-a8d2-75b2667c0fe0%7C620%7C13884)
 (2016)
 ![Image](img/hc.jpg)

 - _Role:_ Project Manager
-- _Objectives:_ Promote IBM Cloud Business vision and brand leadership through integrated digital campaign.The first large-scale collaboration with the publicity team.
+- _Objectives:_ Promote IBM Cloud Business vision and brand leadership through integrated digital campaign.The first large-scale collaboration with the publicity team to make large impact to the market.
 - _Results:_ Effectively formulates strategies, tactics, and action plans to drive results.
-Exceeded the original goal of Web visits to campaign landing page by 140%(Plan:18,480 visits vs Actual:25,768 visits: data as of Dec4,2016)
+Exceeded the original goal of Web visits to campaign landing page by 140% (data as of Dec4,2016)

 ```markdown